examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/lab/partb.md

 <!-- ## Program 1: Demonstrate usage of Basic Regular Expressions

 -->

+## Program 1: Demonstrate use of Basic Regular Expressions
 ## Program 2: Demonstrate use of Advanced Regular Expressions for Data Validation

 ```python